 The Manhatten at Times Square…Hotel from Hell???

 We think it’s fair to say this hotel has a fearsome reputation.
-Search for it on TripAdvisor and you will see some incredible scathing reviews along with a healthy dose of our Bug bare of paid for reviews.
-Even worse is the Facebook comments.
+Search for it on TripAdvisor and you will see some incredibly scathing reviews along with a healthy dose of our Bug bare of paid-for reviews.
+Even worse were the Facebook comments.
 People really lose their s*** on Facebook and some of the comments make you wonder how this place has not been shut down!

-So as we clearly know all this you may wonder why the hell we booked in?
+So, as we clearly know all this, you may wonder why the hell we booked in?
 Well, the honest answer is we were curious!
 The Location is seriously Prime.
-Right on 7th just a few blocks from Central Park, Times Square, Rockefeller and everything we would be doing we a few exceptions.
+Right on 7th just a few blocks from Central Park, Times Square, Rockefeller, and everything we would be doing we a few exceptions.
 It really was perfect.
 We also got a really very decent price.
-Our timing wasn’t great as the New York Marathon had just ended and it was Veterans day the Sunday we left so there was some pretty severe price gouging going on in most hotels.
+Our timing wasn’t great as the New York Marathon had just ended and it was Veterans day on the Sunday we left so there was some pretty severe price gouging going on in most hotels.

 *we are anything but investigative Journalists!!!

-Next Stop was the Room.
-We scanned the key card and opened up with trepidation.
+The next Stop was the Room.
+We scanned the key card and opened it up with trepidation.
 There was a tiled entrance hall with wardrobes to the right.
-A modern Bathroom with a walk-in shower that was, clean with plush towels and fancy toiletries.
+A modern bathroom with a walk-in shower that was, clean with plush towels and fancy toiletries.